Research

 We argue that uncertainty about the effectiveness of reskilling in an age of rapid AI advancement drives workers to favor immediate compensation over long-term social investment.
 Using cross-national survey data, the study highlights how declining confidence in re-employment prospects under automation reshapes support for welfare policies.

-European Competitiveness and Attitudes Towards EU Fiscal Integration (with Lars van Doorn, Daniel Fernandes, and Olaf van Vliet)
+European Competitiveness and Attitudes Towards EU Fiscal Integration (with Lars van Doorn and Olaf van Vliet)

 This paper investigates how narratives about European economic competitiveness shape public preferences for EU-level fiscal integration.
 Through survey experiments across Europe, it shows that priming the need for building Europe-wide competitiveness increases support for fiscal coordination— especially among respondents in manufacturing sectors who are most likely to benefit from it.

-Macroeconomic Contexts, Employment Prospects, and Support for Welfare Chauvinism (with Lars van Doorn, Daniel Fernandes, and Olaf van Vliet)
+When Growth Breeds Exclusion: Macroeconomic Prospects and Welfare Chauvinism in Europe (with Lars van Doorn and Olaf van Vliet)

 Drawing on a novel survey experiment across thirteen European countries, this paper tests whether economic growth or decline affects exclusionary welfare preferences.
 We find that personal economic optimism can paradoxically heighten welfare chauvinism, especially among socioeconomically disadvantaged respondents.